 The eggs of the Malay chicken are brown in color and medium in size.
 The hens make good mothers, but any chicks should be kept away from the roosters, as roosters can become aggressive.
 Malay hens, however, are not very good at sitting on a nest.
 They do not have overly broody temperaments, although they are not entirely disinterested in it.

-The issue is that they are too tall and heavy to sit comfortably in a brood space.
+The issue is that they are too tall and heavy to sit comfortably in a brooding space.
 In addition, the short feathers and narrow body of the hen often cannot adequately cover the eggs in order to keep them warm.
 For this reason, if keepers wish to produce Malay chicks, it is often best to place the eggs in an incubator.

 Health Issues and Care